How Trade Credit Insurance Can Help Manufactures Thrive in the New Normal

 Manufacturing companies are renowned for having long cash conversion cycles.
 For a manufacturing company to manage its liquidity, they need to ensure they are investing time and money in the right trade opportunities.
 Knowledge of how much customers are willing to pay for products and the length of time they will take to pay is paramount and needs to be factored into product prices.
-This will help with timing cashflow.
+This will help with timing cashflows.

 Manufacturing companies have two key concerns: will they be paid, and how do they meet their liquidity requirements.
-The stress of the first can be eased with trade credit insurance; having trade credit insurance could also help with managing cashflow timings by removing some of the uncertainty.
+The stress of the first can be eased with trade credit insurance; having a trade credit insurance could also help with managing cashflow timings by removing some of the uncertainty.
 For the second manufacturers can use a factoring solution.
 Manufacturers can turn to the bank to provide structured protection as well as liquidity.

 - Managing debt obligation

 Manufacturing companies are asset-heavy, due to significant machinery needs.
 These assets are usually obtained using notes of credit.
 Also, they may have bank guarantees in favour of their suppliers.
 Manufacturers could turn to surety products and insurance bonds in place of bank guarantees, these options would allow them to free up their capital that is sitting with the banks.
 This in turn could allow banks to offer more debt facility, which would be beneficial to manufacturing companies in the current climate.